AK 47 Mayanja: Education Background

 This gave him popularity and much fan base in Uganda.

-Since then he continued with more other good songs such as Mbeera ya nsi and Champion which topped Ugandan music chats for so long, Kidandali, Kaleba with his brother Chameleone, Musajja watu with King Saha and many others.
+Since then he continued with more other good songs such as Mbeera ya nsi and Champion which topped Ugandan music chats for so long among them Kidandali, Kaleba with his brother Chameleone, Musajja watu with King Saha and many others.

 In 2014 he joined the group Team No Sleep which is managed and owned Jeff Kiwa.

 In 2012, AK 47 married his wife Maggie Mayanja and they had two children (twins).